-An adequate period of time and a suitable profile of drug release at an effective antibacterial concentration are demanded for inhibiting the biofilm formation before wound healing.
-Initially, a large amount of Ag was released from the self-assembly multilayer into PBS, which was attributed to the outmost layer of chitosan loaded with AgNP, but it reduced gradually with the increase of immersion time (Fig. 5).
-The Ag release profile during 14 days observed in our study is advisable since the surgical wound will heal within 10-14 days, after which the constant release of Ag is not expected due to the cytotoxicity to host cells.
-The initial burst of Ag release is able to resist the immediate colonization of bacteria on the Ti surfaces after implant surgery.
-Next, sustaining release of Ag is required to resist bacterial invasion from the outer of wound until mucosa healing.
-In our design on the self-assembly multilayer, the hyaluronic acid (HA) layer played a role in retarding the release of Ag nanoparticles from the lower layer of chitosan.
-This mechanism is similar to that of control release of minocycline from alginate-coated chitosan microsphere [20].
-In this study, the concentrations of AgNP at four levels were able to effectively kill planktonic and adherent bacteria within 14 days; their cytotoxicity was also investigated to find a proper concentration for ensuring normal mucosa healing.
+An adequate period of time and a suitable profile of drug release at an effective antibacterial concentration are necessary to inhibit biofilm formation before wound healing.
+Initially, a large amount of Ag was released from the self-assembled multilayer into the PBS, which was attributed to the outermost layer of chitosan loaded with AgNP, but Ag release gradually decreased with the increase in immersion time (Fig. 5).
+The Ag release profile over 14 days observed in our study is advisable because a surgical wound will heal within 10-14 days, after which the constant release of Ag is not recommended due to cytotoxicity to the host cells.
+The initial burst of Ag release inhibits the immediate colonization of bacteria on the Ti surfaces after implant surgery.
+Next, sustained release of Ag is required to resist bacterial invasion from the outer edges of the wound until mucosal healing.
+In our design of the self-assembled multilayer, the hyaluronic acid (HA) layer played a role in retarding the release of Ag nanoparticles from the lower layer of chitosan.
+This mechanism is similar to that of the controlled release of minocycline from alginate-coated chitosan microspheres [20].
+In this study, the four concentration levels of AgNP were able to effectively kill planktonic and adherent bacteria over 14 days; the cytotoxicity of the four levels was also investigated to find a proper concentration for ensuring normal mucosal healing.

-Concerning the toxicity of silver, it is generally assumed that Ag is commonly considered biocompatible at low concentrations and cytotoxic to host cells at high doses [16,24].
-This was related to the large release of Ag ions due to the high surface energy of smaller AgNP [22].
+Concerning the toxicity of silver, it is generally considered that Ag is biocompatible at low concentrations and cytotoxic to host cells at high doses [16,24].
+This is related to a large release of Ag ions due to the high surface energy of smaller AgNP [22].
 For biomedical implant applications, smaller Ag particle size does not always lead to better performance.
-In our work, in comparison to the pristine Ti, the multilayer coatings incorporated with AgNP (10, 20, 50, 100mM) still showed cytotoxicity against MC3T3 cells to a certain extent as demonstrated by LDH, ALP activity and cell viability assays (Fig. 9-11).
-However, the samples of CS/Ag10 with the lowest concentration of AgNP showed better biocompatibility than other group during 4 days due to the LDH activity result (Fig. 9).
-The cytotoxicity of the samples could be attributed to the leaching concentration of silver ions and their accumulation in the culture medium during the incubation period [16,22,25].
-After 3 days of culturing without changing the culture medium, the cumulative concentration of silver ions leaded to cytotoxicity at day 4.
-However, recent studies indicate that biomaterials containing a proper amount of silver are biocompatible to osteoblasts [10,11,26,27].
-As a result, it is desirable that the bacteria can be killed without inducing cell cytotoxicity at a properly low concentration of silver ions.
-Ti surfaces coated with HA-CS/AgNP multilayer via PTL-priming and LbL self-assembly technique can exhibit good biocompatibility by controlling the release of silver.
-Therefore, the antibacterial and biocompatible surfaces of titanium modified by HA-CS/AgNP multilayer has a perspective to prevent post-operation infection in the early stage of implantation, which will be further investigated through in vivo experiments in future.
+In our work, in comparison to pristine Ti, the multilayer coatings with AgNP incorporated (10, 20, 50, 100 mM) still showed cytotoxicity against MC3T3 cells to a certain extent, as demonstrated by the LDH, ALP activity and cell viability assays (Fig. 9-11).
+However, the samples of CS/Ag10 with the lowest concentration of AgNP showed better biocompatibility than other groups during the first 4 days according to the LDH activity assay results (Fig. 9).
+The cytotoxicity of the samples may be attributed to the leaching of silver ions and their accumulation in the culture medium during the incubation period [16,22,25].
+After 3 days of culturing without changing the culture medium, the cumulative concentration of silver ions led to cytotoxicity at day 4.
+However, recent studies indicate that biomaterials containing a proper amount of silver are biocompatible with osteoblasts [10,11,26,27].
+As a result, it is desirable that the bacteria be killed without inducing cell cytotoxicity at a properly low concentration of silver ions.
+Ti surfaces coated with a HA-CS/AgNP multilayer via PTL-priming and the LbL self-assembly technique can exhibit good biocompatibility by controlling the release of silver.
+Therefore, the antibacterial and biocompatible surfaces of titanium modified with the HA-CS/AgNP multilayer have a property that prevents post-operation infection in the early stage of implantation, which will be further investigated through future in vivo experiments.